jaebradley/notes/java/Java Concurrency In Practice/Chapter 7/2 Stopping a thread-based service.md

   * Multi-producer, single consumer design - any method calling the `log` method is the producer and the background logger thread is the consumer
   * If the logger thread falls behind, the `BlockingQueue` eventually blocks the producers until the logger thread catches up
 * Simply implementing the logger thread to exit on interruption may discard log messages
-* Threads blocked in the `log` method because the `BlockingQueue` is full will never become unblocked
+ * This is problematic for threads blocked in the `log` method because when the `BlockingQueue` is full these threads will never become unblocked
 * Cancelling producer-consumer activity requires cancelling the producers AND the consumers
 * Set a "shutdown requested" flag to prevent further metssages from being submitted
 * Wait for consumers to drain the queue and unblock any producers in `log`